To investigate long-term improvements in the safety of SH1 between Cambridge and Piarere.

 The SH1 Cambridge to Piarere long-term project has been revised to prioritise safety and access on the existing state highway, and include a range of short, medium and long-term improvements.
 This follows a re-evaluation process completed in November 2018.

-The Transport Agency plans to enhance safety improvements already under way.
-The additional improvements are likely to include central median and further side barriers, and providing safer access to the communities living along this section and to the local roads.
-These improvements will reduce the number of serious crashes and the impact of crashes if they do occur.
+The Transport Agency plans to enhance safety improvements already under way, including investigating what we can do to improve the SH1/SH29 intersection.
+Along the route additional improvements will reduce the number of serious crashes and the impact of crashes if they do occur.

-The long-term strategic route to extend the Waikato Expressway to Piarere will be confirmed through the completion of the business case.
-This will also include the best solution for the intersection upgrade at SH1/SH29, and once confirmed, the upgrade can get under way, subject to funding.
+The long-term strategic route to extend the Waikato Expressway to Piarere will be confirmed through the completion of the business case, although no funding has been allocated for this.

 Short-term safety improvements

-With the completion of the Cambridge section of the Waikato Expressway and increasing volumes of traffic using this section of SH1, short-term safety improvements are needed on this part of SH1.
+With the completion of the Cambridge section of the Waikato Expressway and increasing volumes of traffic using this section of SH1, short-term safety improvements have been made to this part of SH1.

-- installation of new street light at the Fergusson Gully Rd intersection
+- Installing new street lights at the Fergusson Gully Rd intersection.